 (I pass my passport)

-O: Why would you be travelling to the United States?
+O: Why are you traveling to the United States?

 M: To attend a conference.